davidstl/BCChat/README.md

 # BCChat
-Test chat app built in ReactJS that exerce the brainCloud Real Time Tech (RTT)
+Test chat app built in ReactJS that exercise the brainCloud Real-time Tech Tech (RTT)

 ![](screenshots/Capture.PNG)

 ## How to test this app yourself

-### prerequisites
+### Prerequisites
-If you don't have it already, install NodeJS https://nodejs.org/ [optional] We recommand to install Visual Studio Code https://code.visualstudio.com/ .
+If you don't have it already, install NodeJS https://nodejs.org/ [optional] We recommend to install Visual Studio Code https://code.visualstudio.com/ .
 You can skip installing Node if you install VSCode.

 ### App setup
 1. Create a new app in the portal if you don't already have one here: https://portal.braincloudservers.com